-The first step in recovery is to admit you have a problem.
-I have seen many individuals over the years in Oxfordshire that say they are not alcoholics for example because they don’t need to drink when they wake up in the morning.
-They don’t see drinking a bottle of vodka or several bottles of wine in an evening as being the problem.
-Or they say they only have one spliff in an evening, but try as they might, if they attempt to give up, they can’t.
+The first step in the recovery of addictions is to first admit you have a problem, then do something about it.
+I have seen many individuals over the years in Oxfordshire that say they are not alcoholics.
+For example, if you don’t need to drink when you wake up in the morning.
+You may not see drinking a bottle of vodka or several bottles of wine in an evening as a problem.
+Or you say you only have one spliff in an evening.
+But try as you may, if you attempt to give up the addictions, you can’t.

-I understand that a person who experiences trouble controlling their alcohol consumption is not an alcoholic but rather a person who’s subconscious mind is controlling the habit for them.
+First of all, a person who experiences trouble controlling their alcohol consumption is not necessarily addicted to the substance alcoholic.
+But they could be a person whose subconscious mind is controlling the habit for them.

-Any addiction is driven by a need for the substance or action, this motivation is part of our genetic brain makeup, we are in pursuit of the good feelings and the rush of dopamine we get in anticipation of the substance or act.
+Most importantly, addictions drive the need for the substance or action.
+This motivation is part of our genetic brain makeup.
+We are in pursuit of the good feelings and the rush of dopamine we get in anticipation of the substance or act.
 The purpose of our brains doing this is to motivate us to hunt, eat, procreate and survive.
-The downside is that our subconscious when it creates that shortcut also includes substances or behaviours that can if in taken or pursued in large quantities can be highly dangerous.
+Therefore the downside is that our subconscious when it creates that shortcut also includes substances or behaviours that can if in taken or pursued in large quantities can be highly dangerous.

 Using Solution Focused Therapy for addictions

-Using a mix of Solution-focused therapy we can look at the times you don’t need to drink/ take drugs or take part in the actions and work towards reducing the amount or to stop altogether.
-It can uncover the needs that are not being met, and this can be addressed.
-It might be that a person may need to have more social contact for example or may need to change where they go to socialise or change what they drink or take.
+When using Solution-focused therapy, we can look at the times you don’t need to drink/ take drugs or take part in the actions and work towards reducing the amount or to stop altogether.
+Solution-focused therapy uncovers and addresses needs which are not being met.
+It might be that a person may need to have more social contact.
+They may need to change where they go to socialise or change what they drink or take.
 Whatever the client can bring, their resources, their determination can help them change the addiction template in their subconscious mind.

 Using Hypnotherapy for addictions